withastro/astro/.changeset/spotty-bats-nail.md

 "astro": patch
 ---

-Fix DEV-mode-only style issue of client:only components during view transitions.
+Fixes a style issue of "client:only" components in DEV mode during view transitions.